MaxensF/personal_weather_station/readme.md

 - Automatically create new sensors for any supported data key.
 - Update existing sensors in real-time.
 - Fully compatible with Home Assistant sensor platform.
-- No authentication required (optional to add in `MeteoView` if desired).
+- No authentication required (optional to add in `PwsView` if desired).

 ---